 - Leave the Conditions are met execution action.

 - Add a condition that corresponds to one of your lookup fields getting updated.
-For example, if your Accounts contain an Account Executive lookup field which looks to Contacts, you could add Account > Account Executive > Contact ID as the field.
+For example, if your accounts contain an account executive lookup field that looks to Contacts.
+You could add Account > Account Executive > Contact ID as the field.

 - Repeat steps 7 and 8 for any other lookup fields that you want to trigger a sync.

 - When you are done adding conditions, select the Any of the conditions are met (OR) options.

 - Back in the builder, follow the True process arrow to Immediate Actions and select Add action.

 - For the action type, select Update Record, give the action a name (for example, Update Zendesk sync checkbox).